dddmobilerobot/dddmr_mcl_3dl/README.md

 cd ~/dddmr_navigation/dddmr_docker/docker_file && ./build.bash
 ```
 ### 2. Download essential files
 Pose graph (3.3MB) and a bag file (1.2GB) will be download to run the demo.
-Noted that the bag file is not the one we used to generate the map, the pose graph is generated using another bag file.
 ```
 cd ~/dddmr_navigation/src/dddmr_mcl_3dl && ./download_files.bash
 ```
 ### 3. Run demo
 #### Create a docker container
 > [!NOTE]
 > The following command will create an interactive docker container using the image we built.
-Then we can launch the demo in the container.
+We will launch the demo manually in the container.
 ```
 cd ~/dddmr_navigation/dddmr_docker && ./run_demo.bash
 ```